DibyaSadhukhan/Flask_mini_projects/1.To-Do-list/Readme.md

-This project is a to do list \n total creation time : 7-8 hrs \n how to run it locally:
+This project is a to do list

-    fork this folder navigate to this folder in your command prompt type in
-    python app.py
+total creation time : 7-8 hrs

+to create a database
+import sql alchemy
+create datase session
+and add data with
+db.session.add()